ishaghodgaonkar/mediapipe/README.md

 # SigNN

 ## Abstract
 Our project does real-time translation of American Sign Language into English text (characters only for now); all data was self-collected and we used google collab to collect, aggregate, and analyze data.
-We achieved this objective using Mediapipe, a machine learning application that can handle live streams of data. ??We like to think of it as Duolingo for ASL??
+We achieved this objective using Mediapipe, a machine learning application that can handle live streams of data.

 ## Contributors
 - Ari Alvan